enmanuelrodpau/deep4dist/README.md

-# Deep4Dist: a high-resolution remote sensing dataset for forest disturbance mapping via deep learning
+# A high-resolution dataset for forest disturbance mapping

-This repository hosts the code and notebooks used in the article *Deep4Dist: a high-resolution remote sensing dataset for forest disturbance mapping via deep learning*.
+This repository hosts the code and notebooks used in the article A high-resolution dataset for forest disturbance mapping*.

 ## Overview